SolidRun/lx2160a_build/README.md

 ## Build with Docker
-A docker image providing a consistent build environment can be used as below.
-Since some steps require mounting a loopback device, you need to grant permission for the container to do so when launching:
+A docker image providing a consistent build environment can be used as below:

 1. build container image (first time only)
    ```